History of archery: Paleolithic and Epipaleolithic

+The oldest known evidence of arrows comes from layers 20–21 in Obi-Rakhmat Grotto, Uzbekistan, some 80,000 years ago.
+It consists of bladelets and micro-points, which may have been hafted to arrow shafts using locally-available bitumen.
+Traces of impact fractures, consistent with their use as projectile points, were identified in the micro-points.
+All are too large for blowgun darts.
+Larger Levallois points, probable spearheads, were also found.
+The people who made these points are unknown; fragments of a single juvenile hominid skull in layer 16 of the Grotto were deposited some ten thousand years later.

-The oldest known evidence of arrows comes from South African sites such as Sibudu Cave, where likely arrowheads have been found, dating from approximately 72,000–60,000 years ago, on some of which poisons may have been used.
+In the South African Sibudu Cave, likely arrowheads have been found, dating from approximately 72,000–60,000 years ago, on some of which poisons may have been used.

-Small stone points from the Grotte Mandrin in Southern France, used some 54,000 years ago, have damage from use that indicates their use as projectile weapons, and some are too small (less than 10mm across as the base) for any practical use other than as arrowheads.
+Small stone points from the Mandrin Cave in Southern France, used some 54,000 years ago, have damage from use that indicates their use as projectile weapons, and some are too small (less than 10mm across as the base) for any practical use other than as arrowheads.
 They are associated with possibly the first groups of humans to leave Africa.

 Likely arrowheads were reported in 2020 from Fa Hien Cave in Sri Lanka, dated to 48,000 years ago.
 "Bow-and-arrow hunting at the Sri Lankan site likely focused on monkeys and smaller animals, such as squirrels...
 Remains of these creatures were found in the same sediment as the bone points."

 At the site of Nataruk in Turkana County, Kenya, obsidian bladelets found embedded in a human skull and within the thoracic cavity of another human skeleton, suggest the use of stone-tipped arrows as weapons about 10,000 years ago.

 In the Sahara, Mesolithic rock art of the Tassili plateau from 5,000 BP or earlier depicts people carrying bows.

 Based on indirect evidence, the bow seems also to have appeared or reappeared later in Eurasia around the Upper Paleolithic.